ECP Extends Deadline For Party Ticket Submission, Symbol Allotment In Punjab Elections - UrduPoint

 ECP Extends Deadline For Party Ticket Submission, Symbol Allotment In Punjab Elections

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Apr, 2023 ) :The Election Commission of Pakistan (ECP) has granted a deadline extension until 12:00 a.m. on April 20, 2023, for the submission of party tickets and the allotment of symbols to candidates who will be contesting in the General Elections for the Provincial Assembly of Punjab.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) :The Election Commission of Pakistan (ECP) has extended the deadline for the submission of party tickets and allotment of symbols to candidates contesting in the Provincial Assembly elections in Punjab until April 26.

-This move is intended to facilitate the smooth conduct of the upcoming elections and provide candidates with additional time to fulfill the required formalities.
+This extension allows political parties and candidates additional time to complete necessary formalities and election requirements.

-The Election Commission has informed the Provincial Election Commissioner (PEC) and all Returning Officers (ROs) that the deadline extension until 12:00 a.
+The ECP's decision aims to promote a fair and transparent electoral process for all candidates.
+The polling will be held on May 14 as notified earlier by the ECP.

 It is imperative that political parties ensure the timely delivery of party tickets to their candidates, and that candidates obtain their allotted symbols from the ROs by the end of the day as per the revised schedule.
 This measure will enable the smooth and efficient conduct of the upcoming elections.